Ivorforce/LLED-Wifi/README.md

 # About

-This software is intended to be run on an ESP32 attached to a spinning blade of an LED Fan.
-Detailed build instructions are not provided at this point.
+This software is intended to run an LED strip using Wifi ArtNET, or just passively.

-It controls I/O for the fan, has a web interface and is controllable via ArtNet.

-A python script is attached which is capable of capturing screen or images and sending them to the fan.
+While it does support FastLED for a variety of strip types, Apa102 / SK9822 are recommended for optimal output.
+Here, about 100x the FPS and about the same amount of color accuracy through gamma correction can be achieved.

 # Setup